Dual Diagnosis Treatment Fairmont, WV

 United Summit Center Lewis County Office - 33.7 miles from Fairmont, WV

-United Summit Center Lewis County Office is a dual-diagnosis treatment center in Weston, West Virginia that provides treatment services for drug or alcohol use and mental health disorders that include PTSD as well as avoidant personality disorder.
+United Summit Center Lewis County Office is a dual-diagnosis treatment center in Weston, WV that offers treatment services for mental health and substance use disorders that include obsessive compulsive disorder as well as binge eating.

 Address: 37 Elizabeth Drive, Weston, WV 26452 in Lewis County